MUKULSAINIOFFICIAL/HTML/README.md

 # HTML
-This repository is generated forHTML Pactice Project
+This repository is generated for HTML Pactice Project